semnadtsat7/myProject/README.md

 # Nawaphat Pheawking

-This is my project consisting of topics such as HTML, CSS, Bootstrap, JavaScript, and jQuery.
+This is my projects consisting of topics such as HTML, CSS, Bootstrap, JavaScript, and jQuery.

 <h2>1st - HTML and CSS</h2>